-NORC at the University of Chicago is seeking a Research Assistant to support the Economics, Justice and Society Department in our Chicago Loop office.
-The Research Assistant will work on surveys covering a wide range of factors that contribute to the nation's economic and social life.
+NORC at the University of Chicago is seeking a Research Assistant to support our Economics, Justice and Society Department.
+The Research Assistant will assist in conducting research covering a wide range of factors that contribute to the nation's economic and social life.

 The Economics, Justice and Society (EJS) Department focuses on a broad range of topics relating to critical economic and social issues.
 We are home to many of NORC’s largest and longest-running surveys, and we also engage in policy analysis and evaluation research relating to social programs and issues, the economy and the labor force, transportation and traffic safety, and crime and law enforcement.
 We work with a diverse set of clients and partners, including policy-makers and data users in national, state and local governments, academia, and the press.

-- Provide general research support related to social science research studies on assignments of low to moderate complexity.
+- Provide general research support related to policy research.

 - Conduct literature reviews, statistical analysis of primary and secondary data and prepares memos, tables, and graphs based on findings under supervision of experienced professionals.

 - Take notes at meetings and prepare initial draft of minutes.
 Take notes at telephone/in-person interviews.